LuckyTurtleDev/mstickereditor/README.md

 ### Config file:
-you need to create the following config file and enter you value:
+you need to create the following config file and enter you values:
 ```toml
 [telegram]
 bot_key = "YOUR-TELEGRAM-BOT-KEY"